ooduola/cv/README.md

 <h1 align="center" >Olatunji Oduola</h1>

-I am a Full Stack Developer who enjoys getting to the root cause of problems and helping my team to succeed.
+<p>I am a Full Stack Developer who enjoys getting to the root cause of problems and helping my team to succeed.
 I am natuarally inquisitive and analytical in my thinking and hold a BEng(Hons) in Chemical Engineering from the University of Birmingham.

 I am looking for opportunities where I can work with ambitious people, whilst developing my skills and solving real-world problems.
-I continually seek opportunities to learn and create a good experience for others.
+I continually seek opportunities to learn and create a good experience for others.</p>

-<h2 align="center" >Projects</h2>
+<h2>Projects</h2>

-Here are some of the projects I've recently worked on.
-All developed with Test Driven Development, Object Oriented Principles, and XP/Agile methodology.
+<p>Here are some of the projects I've recently worked on.
+All developed with Test Driven Development, Object Oriented Principles, and XP/Agile methodology.</p>

 | Project/GitHub     | Details                                                                     | Tech                           | Additional Links |
 | ------------------ | --------------------------------------------------------------------------- | ------------------------------ | ---------------- |